2020/2021 Grand Slam Sports Tournaments

 2. 7 runs max per inning

-3. Pitchers limited to 6 innings for the weekend, counted by thirds (an out is a third)
+3. Pitchers limited to 6 innings for the weekend, counted by thirds (an out is a third).
+In WS events, pitchers limited to 10-TOTAL innings for the week counted by thirds.

 4. No infield fly rule